Requesting Important Changes that cannot be performed via the online admin panels

 - Updating name servers (if not available in your client portal).

 - Changing security settings on web site folders.

 - Reboot requests and Firewall changes (dedicated/colo customers only).

-Secure Requests can to be made via facsimile or letter and dated and signed by the domain owner or company principle*.
+Secure Requests can be made via facsimile, letter or scanned PDF which is then dated and signed (a digitally typed signature is not acceptable) by the domain owner or company principle*.

 The request should be on headed paper (if applicable) and include all the relevant details of the request.
 For example, requests relating to a domain name should include the domain name(s) in question and full details of the change or request applicable.Emails cannot be used for this type of request as they are extremely easy to spoof and it is impossible to verify who sent them.

 Although this means an extra process a less secure process may result in permanent loss of your site/domain so we trust you understand that this is as much for your own protection as it is to cover ourselves.

 * For Limited Liability companies or Publicly listed organizations this should be a director and for partnerships a majority of the partners.

 Footnote: There was recently a high profile case where a council didn't check that the new payment details sent from one of their suppliers actually came from the supplier.
 This resulted in them losing several million pounds as they then paid the fraudster rather than the correct company.